About the Nature Heritage Fund

 The Nature Heritage Fund is a contestable Ministerial fund that was established in 1990 to help achieve the objectives of the Indigenous Forest Policy.
 In 1998 the scope of the fund was widened to include non-forest ecosystems.

 The fund is administered by an independent committee appointed by the Minister of Conservation under section 56 of the Conservation Act 1987.
-It is serviced by DOC and receives an annual allocation of funds from the Government.
+It is serviced by DOC and in the 2022/23 financial year received an annual allocation of approximately $1.8 million from the Government.

-Since 1990 the fund has protected over 340,000 ha of indigenous ecosystem through legal and physical protection (e.g. direct purchase, covenanting or fencing).
+Since 1990 the fund has protected over 349,000 ha of indigenous ecosystem through legal and physical protection (ie direct purchase or covenanting).
 See a map of areas protected by the fund.

 Much of this land would otherwise have been logged, cleared or further damaged by introduced browsing mammals.